chizzy-opara/gomycode-dsa/README.md

 ## Checkpoint solutions

+> To make use of the solutions in this repository, please create a fork.

 ### Introduction to algorithms checkpoint

 At this checkpoint, you are asked to write an algorithm that read a sentence, which ends with a point, character by character, and to determine: